Skip to main content

 This command should output the version of Make, confirming it is installed correctly.

-This step help you download the code of Matrix OS and get it ready for building.
+This step helps you download the code of Matrix OS and get it ready for building.

 1. Open your Command Prompt or preferred terminal.